-- 2. Reduction of barriers created by racism, unconscious bias and discrimination; and - 3.
+- 1. Inclusive legal workplaces in Ontario;10 - 2.
+Reduction of barriers created by racism, unconscious bias and discrimination; and - 3.
 Better representation of racialized licensees, in proportion to the representation in the Ontario population, in the professions, in all legal workplaces and at all levels of seniority.